Eating and Nutrition

 "Nutrition is a science, not an opinion."Sally Hara, MS, RDN, CSSD

 Want to get involved in eating and nutrition programming on campus?
-This year, The Well is teaming up with RamPantry at VCU to mobilize students interested in addressing eating and nutrition issues on campus.
+This year, The Well has teamed up with RamPantry at VCU to mobilize students interested in addressing eating and nutrition issues on campus.
 Email RamPantry for more information.
 RamPantry Ambassadors provide eating and nutrition information to their fellow Rams to help them make the eating choices that are best for them!

 There is no one-size-fits-all approach to healthy eating.
 Making healthy choices when it comes to eating is an individual journey that depends on each person's lifestyle, medical history, and nutritional needs.
 What we choose to put in our bodies can have a significant impact on our performance and our overall health.
 Our Registered Dietitian Nutritionist (RDN) can help you take nutrition information and personalize it to your lifestyle in a way that makes sense to you.

 As students, it is often challenging to find the time or resources to eat healthy meals in an intentional way.
 Food is often consumed on-the-go, between classes, or during late-night study sessions.
 It can also be difficult to know which choices are the healthiest when it comes to food.
 The cheapest, fastest options aren't always the best for us and even foods labeled as "healthy" don't always give us all of the nutrients our bodies need.
 Students often have questions such as: